EMC Board of Directors

 Ms. Miscik has had a long and distinguished career in the intelligence field.
 While at the CIA, Ms. Miscik led the analytic directorate producing the President's daily intelligence briefings and in-depth intelligence assessments, managed a global workforce and large budgets.
 Combined with her current operational experience leading an elite international consulting enterprise with clients operating around the world, Ms. Miscik has demonstrated leadership skills, global perspective, and strategic insight.
 She brings to the Board a unique perspective on international and government affairs, and expertise in risk analysis and geopolitics.

 Mr. Sagan, age 55, has been a director of EMC since December 2007.
 He has been a partner and XIR at General Catalyst Partners, a venture capital firm, since January 2014.
 Mr. Sagan has been Vice Chairman of Akamai Technologies, Inc., a provider of services for accelerating the delivery of content and applications over the Internet, since January 2013.
 From April 2005 to December 2012, Mr. Sagan served as Chief Executive Officer of Akamai and was President from May 1999 to September 2010 and October 2011 to December 2012.
 Mr. Sagan joined Akamai in October 1998 as Vice President and Chief Operating Officer.
 In December 2010, President Barack Obama appointed Mr. Sagan as a member of the President's National Security Telecommunications Advisory Committee.
-Mr. Sagan is also a director of Akamai, iRobot Corporation (where he is Chair of the Nominating and Corporate Governance Committee), and Datto, Inc. Mr. Sagan is a graduate of Northwestern University's Medill School of Journalism.
+Mr. Sagan is also a director of VMware, Inc., Akamai, iRobot Corporation (where he is Chair of the Nominating and Corporate Governance Committee), and Datto, Inc. Mr. Sagan is a graduate of Northwestern University's Medill School of Journalism.

 As the former President and CEO of a fast-growing, industry-leading S&P 500 company, Mr. Sagan has significant experience leading a complex, international technology enterprise, extensive knowledge of internet-based technologies and business acumen.
 During his career, Mr. Sagan has led visionary technology and media companies and consulted with the World Economic Forum.
 In addition, Mr. Sagan's service on other public company boards provides him with valuable experience.